Back To Top

 Reasons to avoid

-The beauty of Dyson vacuums is that they come with interchangeable heads suitable for different floor types.
-Due to this, the Dyson V12 Detect Slim Absolute is ideal for any home, but it excels particularly on hard flooring.
+The Dyson V12 Detect Slim Absolute comes with interchangeable heads suitable for different floor types.
+Due to this, it's ideal for any home, but it excels particularly on hard flooring.
 So, it would thrive in flats or smaller homes with mostly hard flooring, or as a secondary vacuum for the downstairs area of your home.

 With up to 60 minutes of run time, three power modes and 150 Air Watts of suction power, it easily cleaned every speck of dust and dirt during testing - and I particularly loved how lightweight it was.
 In fact, it was virtually weightless in my hands, which made it perfect for grab-and-go cleaning.